-Simlipal, a magnificent and fascinating town in Orissa sited in Marurbhan, used to hunt; now stands as the largest wildlife sanctuaries of India.
-Alongside, a major tiger project in India and knotted with the dense forests, striking meadows, incredible waterfalls and rivers.
+Simlipal Wildlife Sanctuary stands as one of the largest wildlife sanctuaries of India.
+This is the kind of place knotted with the dense forests, striking meadows, incredible waterfalls and rivers.

-A perfect destination if you are camping lovers, Simlipal Reserve is a heaven where a large mix of animals like Leopard, Elephant, Pangolin, Sambar, four horned Antelope and so forth.
-The Simlipal Elephant Reserve is a complete ecosystem with the wonderful vegetation along with Santhal tribal settlements.
+A perfect destination if you are a camping lover, Simlipal Reserve is a heaven where a large mix of animals like Leopard, Elephant, Pangolin, Sambar, four-horned Antelope and so forth can be witnessed by the tourists.
+The Simlipal Tiger and Elephant Reserves are a complete ecosystem with the wonderful vegetation which also have the presence of Santhal tribal settlements.

-Enjoy the perfect weather with captivating dense forests, a perfect place if you wish to see the roaring tigers, fleeing deer, flying squirrels, talking myna and dancing peacocks, and much more.
+Green Forests and Extensive Grassy Lands.
+Enjoy the perfect weather with captivating dense forests, a perfect place if you wish to see the roaring tigers, beautiful deers, flying squirrels, myna and dancing peacocks, and so much more.

-The Simlipal reserve is known as a complete ecosystem that has various rivers, forests, and wetlands, not just wetlands are the key attraction points of the park, view the nestling avenue of turtles as well as a rendezvous with migratory birds.
+The Wildlife Ecosystem.
+The Simlipal reserve is known as a complete ecosystem with multiple crossing rivers, the presence of majestic forests, and wetlands.
+Not just this, here you can also get to view the nestling point of turtles as a rendezvous point along with beautiful migratory birds.

 Barehipani and Joranda Falls.
 When you visit the Simlipal reserve, you not just get to witness the wildlife but also the spellbinding Barehipani and Joranda falls.
 You can surely click some memorable photos here.

 Winter season is the best time to visit this national park.
 During the winter months, the temperature is very suitable for sightseeing and exploring activities.

 The nearest airport is the Bhubaneshwar Airport located at a distance of around 270 km.
 Apart from this airport, you can also consider deboarding at Kolkata Airport and then take a cab or a bus to reach here.